BCCL-IIITH/Workshop_Neuroimaging/index.md

 coded in Python, MATLAB, C++ etc. For hands on practicising, we can rely on Jupyter notebooks.
 All the content will be provided in Jupyter notebooks or bash scripts.

+# When is the workshop?

+The workshop will start from August 3rd 2024 3-5pm[^1], every Saturday and it continues for 3 months.
+Each week every Saturday we will have a session that covers modules as outlined below.

 # Skeleton of the workshop

 [Outline](outline "Outline of the workshop")

+[^1] Place to sit will be decided soon